You just bought an espresso machine, and now all the cool coffee bros on various forums talk about so-called “naked” portafilters.

 They are messy!

-The first problem is that it can occasionally cause a bit of a mess.
-Especially, if your grind size is way off.
+The first problem is that it can occasionally cause a mess.
+Especially if your grind size is way off.

 Random spraying can mess up the counter, machine, or espresso cup.
 This is not something you want to deal with in the middle of a busy shift as a barista.